-Each of the 8 rooms is decorated with a different theme including: Sonian forest animals, ‘sunny days’, gastronomy, sleeping under the trees, equestrian, local comic figure, Nero, a two level Belle-Epoque suite, and our room – featuring the history of the grape in Hoeilaart.
-(We’ll have a full article on this fascinating history coming soon!)
+Each of the eight rooms is decorated with a different theme including Sonian forest animals, ‘sunny days’, gastronomy, sleeping under the trees, equestrian, local comic figure, Nero, a two level Belle-Epoque suite, and our room – featuring the history of the grape in Hoeilaart.

 All rooms have coffee/tea facilities, free WiFi, and a smart flat-screen TV.
 Five rooms have private terraces.
 Each room also features both a bath and shower, except for ours, which was entirely accessible for those with limited mobility.

 Of course, we’re always interested in the food offerings where we stay.
 Hippo-Droom has this sorted too.
 Breakfasts are a tasty continental buffet, featuring bread and pastries from a local bakery, meats, cheeses, smoked salmon, fruit, and cereals.
 Beverages include tea, coffee, and fresh, locally produced juices.